-(3) Recourse of the passenger/limitation of liability
+(3) Recourse of the Passenger/Limitation of Liability

-Carrier's liability in case of refusal to carry a passenger for a specific flight or removal of a passenger enroute for any reason specified in the foregoing paragraphs or in any other applicable rules shall be limited to the recovery of the refund value of the unused portion of passenger's ticket from the Carrier so refusing or removing, if any and subject to applicable fare rule, as provided in the General Refund section of RULE 100 - REFUNDS.
-A person who is refused carriage for an indefinite period of time, up to a lifetime ban, or to whom a probation notice is served may provide to the Carrier, in writing, the reasons why he/she no longer poses a threat to the safety or comfort of passengers or crew, or to the safety of the aircraft.
+Carrier's liability in case of refusal to carry a passenger for a specific flight or removal of a passenger en route for any reason specified in the foregoing paragraphs or in RULE 40 - PASSENGERS WITH DISABILITY or RULE 75 - REFUSAL TO TRANSPORT shall be limited to the recovery of the refund value of the unused portion of passenger's ticket from the carrier so refusing or removing, if any and subject to applicable fare rule, as provided in the General Refund section of RULE 100 - REFUNDS.

+A person who is refused carriage for an indefinite period of time, up to a lifetime ban, or to whom a probation notice is served may provide to the carrier, in writing, the reasons why he/she no longer poses a threat to the safety or comfort of passengers or crew, or to the safety of the aircraft.
 Such document may be sent to the address provided in the refusal to carry notice or the notice of probation.
-Carrier will respond to the passenger within a reasonable period of time providing the Carrier's assessment as to the need or not to prolong the ban or to maintain the probation period.
+Carrier will respond to the passenger within a reasonable period of time providing carrier's assessment as to the need or not to prolong the ban or to maintain the probation period.